 Vialone Nano is stubby and thick compared to the other types of rice.
 It absorbs liquids well and is used mostly with soupy risottos that are usually served with seafood.

 What kind of stock should I use?

-You have choices whether to use vegetable stock or chicken stock.
-Using chicken stock will give you a much heartier chicken taste.
+You have a choice whether to use vegetable stock or chicken stock or broth Using chicken broth will give you a much heartier chicken taste (and you can use the leftovers in this Gluten Free Cream of Mushroom soup)!
 Vegetable stock is a great choice as it won’t overpower the dish but will add a great taste and nutrition.

 I prefer the vegetable stock because the added chicken to this dish tastes naturally good and doesn’t overpower the dish.